chipairon/i18nline-rails/README.md

 ## Configuration
 You need to provide some configuration options so i18nline can work.
 They configuration file is located at `your_app_root/config/initializers/i18nline.rb`.

+## Advanced topics
+Fallbacks are already done by I18n, but show how to use them here.
+Cache abilitation already done by i18n, but show how to set it here.

 ## How to contribute

 * Make your best effort to follow this guidelines: